University of Nevada, Reno

 Speech Code Category: Policies on Tolerance, Respect, and Civility

-Any behavior or action, physical or verbal, in which the mode of expression is lewd, obscene, indecent and plainly offensive irrespective of its content or viewpoint.
-Verbal abuse, intimidation, coercion or bullying which is sufficiently severe, persistent pervasive so as to interfere with or limit a student’s ability to participate or benefit from the educational services, activities, activities or opportunities offered by the institution, including, but not limited to, that which constitutes discrimination or harassment relating to race, gender, sexual orientation, religion, disability, or any other protected class.
+Any behavior or action, physical or verbal (including social media posts), in which the mode of expression, irrespective of its content or viewpoint, is lewd, obscene, or indecent, verbal abuse, intimidation, coercion or bullying which is sufficiently severe, persistent pervasive so as to interfere with or limit a student’s ability to participate or benefit from the educational services, activities, or opportunities offered by the institution, including, but not limited to, that which constitutes discrimination or harassment relating to race, gender, gender identity or expression, sexual orientation, religion, disability, or any other protected class.

 Speech Code Category: Protest and Demonstration Policies

 This University has always created an environment for raising challenging questions and the discussion of significant issues.
-There is perhaps none more significant that the challenge and issue of free speech.
-A function of free speech is to invite dispute which can result in unrest, anger, and dissatisfaction.
-It is in this light that the university has traditionally understood the First Amendment’s application to our campus.
-Of all social institutions, the university should be the most friendly toward and protective of the right of free expression.
+There is perhaps none more significant than the challenge and issue of free speech.
+A function of free speech is to invite debate which can result in unrest, anger, and dissatisfaction.
+It is in this light that the University has traditionally understood the First Amendment’s application to our campus.
+Of all social institutions, universities should be the most friendly toward and protective of the right of free expression.